samuelpietri/samuelpietri.github.io/_projects/Before the light.md

 </div>

 <br />
-I started experimenting with artificial generative models (GANs) with the intention of creating a system capable of generating a continuous stream of textures that could be easily controllable.

-I also used altimetric images of the earth's surface as a starting material because they incorporate fractal structures with a lot of detail on different scales.
-The execution of customized training of the neural network allowed me to elaborate on variations while maintaining the possibility of defining even small details.

-The texture generation system was therefore guided by the sound elements and the final result is nothing more than a rendering of the process, crystallized over time, of one of the infinite possible variations.
 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/projects/Before_the_Light/before_the_light_003.jpg" title="example image" class="img-fluid rounded z-depth-1" %}